 2. The Lady’s Guide to Petticoats and Piracy (Montague Siblings)

-It is a sequel to The Gentleman’s Guide to Vice Virtue, in which Felicity is the main character.
+This is a sequel to The Gentleman’s Guide to Vice Virtue, in which Felicity is the main character.
 In the 1700s, women did not go to school.
-Felicity wants to be a doctor, and that is what she wants to do with her life.
+Felicity wants to be a doctor, which is what she wants to do with her life.
 Also, she is asexual.
 It is never explicitly stated because of the times.
 But Mackenzie has stated how Felicity would identify.

 All the books in the series are funny and serious.
 They have so many incredible aspects to them.
 If you want to discover the real scenario of asexuality in that period, you must try the ‘Montague Siblings’ series.